mantidproject/documents/Design/CodeReorg/CodeReorg.md

 The current structure of the codebase has remained largely unaltered since the project's inception, with the exception of the addition of a few library directories and minor directory relocations.
 The main drivers for considering a restructure of the codebase are:

 - Improving code reusability: A lot of code is current locked in algorithm classes in separate libraries leading to code duplication
+- Speeding up build times by having smaller libraries more focused on specific concepts
+- Greater usage of mantid on headless machines requires separate packages for "framework", "gui", etc
 - More requirements for dedicated GUIs will require a much better library of reusable widgets
-- Greater usage of mantid on headless machines requires separate packages for "framework", "gui", etc

 ## Requirements ##